Skip to Main Content

 • Minimum opening deposit: Some banks don’t require any set minimum deposit when you open your CD, while others may require amounts such as $500, $2,500 or more.
 Unlike a savings account, you’re not able to add more funds to a CD once you’ve opened it.

 • Grace period: Once a CD matures, the bank will give you some time to either withdraw your money or roll it into a new CD.
 Often, the grace period is between five and ten days.
-It’s important to keep track of when CDs mature, because if no changes are made by the end of the grace period, most banks will automatically roll the balance into a new CD term.
+If you make no changes during the grace period, most banks will automatically roll the balance into a new CD.

 Why should you consider getting a CD?